Kala2016/todo-app/README.md

 Overview

-This application allows users to create, manage, and delete tasks in a todo list format.
+This application allows users to create, edit and delete tasks in a todo list.

 Features

 Add new tasks to the list.
 Mark tasks as completed by checking them.
-Edit tasks.
+Edit tasks and save
 Delete tasks from the list.

 Live Demo